UniRdg-Carpentries/r-novice-gapminder-modified/index.md

 *an introduction to R for non-programmers using gapminder data*

+> ## ATTENTION
+>
+> This is a modified version of the original lesson plan, tailored for
+> UoR Carpentries workshop 27/07/2021.
+{: .keypoints}

 The goal of this lesson is to teach novice programmers to write modular code and best practices for using R for data analysis.
 R is commonly used in many scientific disciplines for statistical analysis and its array of third-party